beanrill/Workout-Woes-and-Wows/README.md

 # Workouts Woes and Wows
-A fullstack MERN fitness log app
+A fullstack MERN fitness tracker app